Within Teamwork, you can edit the privacy on a file so that only some members of your team can view or access it.

 Note: Only a site administrator or project administrator can update file privacy.

-Go to the Files area of your project and hover over the relevant file.
+Go to the Files area of your project and hover over the relevant file to reveal the file options.

-You can now select the dropdown arrow next to the file name and choose Edit File Details.
+Click the dropdown arrow to the right of the file name and choose Edit File Details from the dropdown menu.

 Click the privacy field to change in the file details modal to update the privacy settings.
 By default, file privacy will be set to Everybody on the project.